B2B content marketing challenges hurting SEO and revenue (and how to fix them)

 • The exact language your prospects use

-• Objections and hesitations
+• Common objections and hesitations

 • Specific pain points and use cases

-Pipe Drive’s SEO Journey
+Pipe Drive’s SEO journey

 • Focusing exclusively on one high-value keyword

-• Continuously refining content to match intent
+• Continuously refining content to match search intent

 • Consistently building backlinks